bjhartin/photo-albums/README.md

 ### Http4s

 I'm using Http4s for its Http client.
-On this branch I'm using v0.16 because i uses Scalaz and I think that's what will be familiar.
+On this branch I'm using v0.16 because it uses Scalaz and I think that's what will be familiar.
 I'd use a newer Cats-based version if I had the choice.

 This choice pushes a couple of other dependencies back to older versions but I'm fine with that since it's a demo.